temBoard is designed with three distinct components:

 Choose the method matching your target system:

-temBoard debs are published on Dalibo Labs APT repository. temBoard supports Debian stretch and jessie.
+temBoard debs are published on Dalibo Labs APT repository. temBoard supports Debian buster and stretch.
 Start by enabling Dalibo Labs APT repository.

 # echo deb http://apt.dalibo.org/labs $(lsb_release -cs)-dalibo main > /etc/apt/sources.list.d/dalibo-labs.list # curl https://apt.dalibo.org/labs/debian-dalibo.asc | apt-key add - # apt update -y